 The full convention livestreamed including the Godliness and Mental Health and Understanding a Godless World workshops.

 Cornerstone Church, Nottingham; Monyhull Church, Birmingham; & Online.

 Doors open at 9:30.
 First session at 10:00.
 The day will end at 16:30.

 West: £10 & £7

 How can we stand firm as men of faith in an age when the tide against God and His truth seems so overwhelming?

 How can godliness survive in a godless world?
 This is not uncharted territory.
 Generations of faithful men of God in the past have faced situations as dire and even worse than ours and have clung to godliness against all the odds.
 They’ve proved that God hears and vindicates those who throw themselves on God alone.

 Rupert will be opening up the story of Hezekiah in 2 Kings which is written to encourage and teach us to stand firm in our day as Hezekiah did in his.

 Rupert was born into a missionary family and lived as a child in the Far East where he came to faith.
-He taught history for six years and then went on to serve as a pastor for 30 years, firstly in Bournemouth and now in Bath, where he is currently involved in a new church, Emmanuel Church.
+He taught history for six years and then went on to serve as a pastor for 30 years, firstly in Bournemouth and then in Bath.
 Rupert has taught the Bible on a number of training courses and conventions and has been engaged in preaching training in North India over many years.
 He and his wife, Margie, have four grown-up children and many grandchildren!